fanouyang/CogEng_ParRole/README.md

 Check out the Shinyapp demo for the integrated analysis https://fanouyang.shinyapps.io/CogEng_Role/

 ref:
 Ouyang, F. & Chang, Y. H. (under review).
-Using a multi-methodological approach to examine collaborative inquiry in online discussions.
-The Internet and Higher Education.
+Using a multi-methodological approach to examine collaborative inquiry in online discussions. *The Internet and Higher Education*.